 More than 24,000 new cases of primary liver cancer are diagnosed in the U.S. every year.
 Most primary liver tumors are the result of chronic liver disease.

 Over the last 20 years, primary liver cancer has become much more common in the United States, mainly because of the spread of chronic viral hepatitis.
 Men are more than twice as likely as women to develop this cancer.
+Because the liver is made up of different types of cells, several types of cancer can form within the liver.

-Hepatocellular Carcinoma or Hepatoma
+Hepatocellular Carcinoma (HCC) or Hepatoma

-A primary cancer that begins in the hepatocytes, the cells that make up the main functional part of the liver.
+HCC is a primary cancer that begins in the hepatocytes, the cells that make up the main functional part of the liver.
 Approximately three out of four primary liver cancers are hepatocellular carcinoma (HCC), sometimes referred to as hepatoma.
 Some hepatocellular carcinomas begin as a single tumor that grows and later spreads to other parts of the liver.
 In other cases, hepatomas begin as many small tumors scattered throughout the organ.
 This cancer may spread elsewhere in the body.

-Cholangiocarcinoma is a cancer that starts in the bile ducts — the tubes that connect the liver and the gallbladder to the small intestine.
+Cholangiocarcinoma is a primary cancer that starts in the bile ducts — the tubes that connect the liver and the gallbladder to the small intestine.
 About 10 to 20 percent of primary liver cancers are cholangiocarcinomas.
 These tumors are classified as:

 • Intrahepatic cholangiocarcinoma — tumors that arise from the bile duct system that is inside the liver.